Student Organizations

 College Board

 College Board is the governing body for pharmacy students in the College of Pharmacy at the University of Minnesota.
-CB performs many functions including acting as the students’ representative, acting as a liaison between students and faculty, and also sponsors many college activities.
-Its purpose is to advance students’ interest in the College through active participation and enhance the student experiences.
-It is composed of class representatives and student organization representatives.
+CB is responsible for acting as the students’ representative, acting as a liaison between students, staff, faculty, and administration, and distributing funding to other student organization initiatives.
+Its purpose is to advance students’ interest in the College through active participation and enhance the student experience.
+It is composed of class representatives, student organization representatives, and elected committee representatives.

 Class Representatives